Banaras Hindu University: Admissions

-Admissions to undergraduate programs of IIT-BHU are only through JEE Advanced, similarly, admissions to programs of IMS-BHU are only through NEET, and admissions to FMS-BHU is through a mix of Common Admission Test and personal interview, etc.
+Admissions to undergraduate programs of IIT-BHU are only through JEE Advanced and GATE.
+Similarly, admissions to programs of IMS-BHU and FVAS-BHU are through NEET (for all UG programs and for PG programs in modern medicine) and AIAPGET (for postgraduate programs in Ayurveda).
+Admission to the MBA programs at the Institute of Management Studies is through a mix of Common Admission Test and personal interview, etc.

-Admissions for PhD are done on the basis of either qualification of National Eligibility Test (NET) by the candidates, or through the scores of Banaras Hindu University Research Entrance Test (BHU-RET).
-Admissions in Institute of Medical Sciences, Banaras Hindu University are done through PMT exam.
-Starting 2021, the UET & PET exams have been conducted by the National Testing Agency.
+Admissions for PhD are done on the basis of qualification of National Eligibility Test (NET) by the candidates.

 Admissions to the Banaras Hindu University are highly competitive and tough with more than 50 applicants for one seat.
 BHU attracts a substantial number of international students.
 The university has a separate admission pipeline for international students.
 Applications from international students wishing to continue their education at BHU are invited directly to the university International Centre.

 Admissions to the diploma and Special Courses of Study (SCS) are conducted through varying processes depending on the faculty, directly by the university.

 Banaras Hindu University Entrance Tests

-After opting for CUET exam for undergraduate and postgraduate courses, the Banaras Hindu University now only conducts the Banaras Hindu University Research Entrance Test (BHU-RET) for admission to the PhD courses.

-Until 2021, Banaras Hindu University has used to conduct national level BHU-UET for undergraduate courses, and BHU-PET, for postgraduate courses, usually during May–June for admission for which registrations begun on Vasant Panchmi i.e., university foundation day, for over 24 undergraduate and over 100 postgraduate courses.
+Until 2021, Banaras Hindu University used to conduct the national level BHU-UET for undergraduate courses, and BHU-PET, for postgraduate courses, usually during May–June for admission for which registrations begun on Vasant Panchami i.e., university foundation day, for over 24 undergraduate and over 100 postgraduate courses.
 The UET & PET exams were held for 5166 seats in online and offline mode in subject-wise papers.
 The total exam duration was two hours with multiple-choice questions.
 Total marks varied with the exam.

+The university previously also conducted the Banaras Hindu University Research Entrance Test (BHU-RET) till 2023.

-The entire admission process is conducted by the Controller of Examinations.
+The entire admission process is conducted by the controller of examinations.